South Portland ME - Chief of Police

 complete background check; a polygraph and psychological evaluation; a job performance assessment; and a community interaction event.

 The City of South Portland offers a robust selection of employee benefits, including an excellent health plan with affordable family coverage, generous matched retirement options, dental, vision, life, income protection/short term disability, long-term disability insurance options, flexible spending accounts, a full complement of paid time off, and more.
 The City also offers “payment-in-lieu” of health insurance, an acclaimed wellness program, and professional development opportunities.
-The City of South Portland is proud of its talented and dedicated workforce and provides employees with strong leadership; stability; a positive, family friendly workplace; and the support, encouragement, and tools for successful careers.
-Starting pay is $87,048 - $105,976 per year, dependent on experience, and this non-union position will be eligible for annual step increases as well as cost of living wage increases, as approved by the City Council.
+The City of South Portland is proud of its talented and dedicated workforce and provides employees with strong leadership; stability; a positive, family-friendly workplace; and the support, encouragement, and tools for successful careers.
+Top of salary range is $127,504/year; starting pay is dependent on qualifications.
+This non-union position will be eligible for performance-based annual step increases, and cost of living wage increases as approved by the City Council.

 Qualified and interested candidates should send via email a cover letter, copies of relevant certifications, a resume, a completed City of South Portland employment application, and a list of three professional references to firstname.lastname@example.org